DuckbillResearch

 Routing Engine

-Matches tasks to operators via skill affinity, SLA pressure, and task-type history.
+Matches actions to operators via skill affinity, SLA pressure, and action-type history.
 Tracks the blocker chain — is progress stalled on the vendor, the client, or the operator? — and applies different follow-up strategies for each.
 Check intervals are urgency-adjusted and business-hours-aware.
-The routing engine is how we turn the 65% agentic rate into 96% — by identifying exactly when and where human intervention is needed and dispatching the right person immediately.
+The routing engine is how we turn the 65% agentic rate into 93% — by identifying exactly when and where human intervention is needed and dispatching the right person immediately.

 03